adrianpomilio/serverless-how-to/getting-started/README.md

 You may skip any of the steps below if you already have satisfied the requirements for the step.

+>These instructions and lesson commands are presuming the use of a Mac or Linux.
+For window users you will have to substitute those specific commands

 1. [AWS requirements](#AWS-requirements)
 2. [Additional software requirements](#Additional-software-requirements)
 3. [Git the codez and get it running](#Git-the-codez-and-get-it-running)